Tenement: History

-In Scotland, it continues to be the most common word for a multiple-occupancy building, but elsewhere it is used as a pejorative in contrast to apartment building or block of flats.
+In Scotland, it continues to be the most common word for a traditional multiple-occupancy building, including high quality dwellings, but elsewhere it is used as a pejorative in contrast to apartment building or block of flats.
 Tenement houses were either adapted or built for the working class as cities industrialized, and came to be contrasted with middle-class apartment houses, which started to become fashionable later in the 19th century.
-Late-19th-century social reformers in the US were hostile to both tenements (for fostering disease, and immorality in the young) and apartment houses (for fostering "sexual immorality, sloth, and divorce").
+Late-19th-century social reformers in the United States were hostile to both tenements (for fostering disease, and immorality in the young) and apartment houses (for fostering "sexual immorality, sloth, and divorce").

 Specific places

 New York

 As the United States industrialized during the 19th century, immigrants and workers from the countryside were housed in former middle-class houses and other buildings, such as warehouses, which were bought up and divided into small dwellings.
 Beginning as early as the 1830s in New York City's Lower East Side or possibly the 1820s on Mott Street, three- and four-story buildings were converted into "railroad flats," so called because the rooms were linked together like the cars of a train, with windowless internal rooms.
 The adapted buildings were also known as "rookeries," and these were a particular concern, as they were prone to collapse and fire.
 Mulberry Bend and Five Points were the sites of notorious rookeries that the city worked for decades to clear.
 In both rookeries and purpose-built tenements, communal water taps and water closets (either privies or "school sinks," which opened into a vault that often became clogged) were squeezed into the small open spaces between buildings.
 In parts of the Lower East Side, buildings were older and had courtyards, generally occupied by machine shops, stables, and other businesses.